 Full details can be obtained from the International Mobility (Exchange) team.

 Certain External Language Tests can be taken within school.

 For international students : French as a Foreign Language

-Courses in ‘French as a Foreign Language’ are available for international students, for a total of 30 hours/semester or 30 hours/year depending on the different programmes.
+Courses in ‘French as a Foreign Language’ are available for international students (between 30 and 60h/year depending on the programme):

 - Undergraduate/postgraduate courses (except MSc) : 3 hours (consecutive) on Wednesdays or 2 x 1.5 hours (on Wednesdays and Fridays) depending on the programme

-- Specific eMBA and iMBA courses: 2 x 1.5 hours /week depending on the schedule of the programme
+- Specific eMBA and iMBA courses: 3 hours per week

 All courses focus on oral communication and are taught by qualified teachers.
 An initial placement test allows students to be divided into groups according to their level, based on the CERF (Common European Reference Framework for languages) criteria.